 When will I see results?
 After 3-4 treatments have been completed at monthly intervals you will begin to see new hair growth.
 PRP Stimulates hair growth but the results take time.
 You should not expect visible results before you have completed this treatment cycle.
 Thereafter the hair growth will continue.
 Maintenance treatments are highly recommended 1-2 times per year depending on your response.

-**All fees are paid on the day of your appointment at the time of service (ANESTHESIA included in all procedure prices)
+Prices are subject to change and personalized prices will be provided upon consultation. **All fees are paid on the day of your appointment at the time of service (ANESTHESIA included in all procedure prices)